 - Restart Firefox.

-I hope this detailed guide helped you catch the hazard and remove it for good!
+I hope this detailed guide helped you detect the hazard and remove it for good!